Halle train collision: Identified shortcomings

-In the report, the commission concluded that the general railway safety level in Belgium did not undergo any meaningful improvements from 1982 to 2010, unlike that in foreign countries and despite the deadly accidents in Aalter in 1982 and in Pécrot in 2001.
+In the report, the commission concluded that the general railway safety level in Belgium did not undergo any meaningful improvements from 1982 to 2010, unlike that in foreign countries and despite the deadly crashes in Aalter in 1982 and in Pécrot in 2001.
 The NMBS/SNCB was said to have had a reactive attitude towards safety during that period.
 The lack of safety improvements could not be explained by lacking investment budgets.
 The preference for national companies in public tenders for safety systems and the preference of the NMBS/SNCB for self-developed systems however was said to have had an impact on the speed with which systems were rolled out.
 Favouring national companies in public tenders was made illegal in the European Union in 1993, but the Court of Audit said that recent safety investment projects regarding GSM-R and ETCS could have been done better nonetheless.

 The parliamentary report confirmed that, even when ETCS would be fully rolled out in the future, the human factor would remain very important in railway safety.
 It criticized the complex hierarchy within the railway companies, preventing a proper information flow in both directions, and other occupational stress factors including lack of punctuality, irregular working schedules, and lack of participation and autonomy as having an impact on safety.
 It also mentioned the rising incidence of red signals passed, from 82 incidents in 2005 to 117 in 2009 (a rise of 43%), and distraction being reported as the main cause (52%).
 It was said the incidents were too often analysed on an individual basis instead of the underlying causes and trends being analysed.
 The existing plans of action at the time to combat the passing of red signals were said to be ineffective and yielding too few results.
 A train stopping between a double yellow signal and a red signal was mentioned as having an increased risk of running the red signal.

 The commission also reviewed the company culture at the rail companies, more specifically the safety culture.
 It was said the companies each had a proper safety policy but lacked an integrated safety culture.
 Safety was too often only a concern of front-line personnel instead of being subject to systemic planning and risk analysis.
 The further development of a complete safety culture was considered to be necessary, given the future challenges expected for the railways.

 Additionally, other problems cited were a problematic transposition of European directives regarding railways and rail safety into national law, insufficient resources for the Railway Safety and Interoperability Service, an unclear division of responsibilities between the Service and Infrabel, and a lack of cooperation between the Service and the Investigation Body for Railway Accidents and Incidents.